Grain Free Granola Recipe

 - 1/2 cup almond slices

-- 2 tbsp maple syrup or sweetener of choice (see note)
+- 2 tablespoons maple syrup or sweetener of choice (see note)

 - In a small bowl, combine all nuts and stir to mix.

-- Stir in the coconut oil, maple syrup, and chia seeds.
+- Stir in the melted coconut oil, maple syrup, and chia seeds.

-- Make sure all the nuts are coated with the oil and syrup.
+- Make sure all the nuts are evenly coated with the oil and syrup.

 - Spread on a baking sheet lined with foil.
 I kept it in a fairly thick layer, so it would be a little clumpier.
 If you spread it out in a thinner layer, it won’t be as clumpy but it’ll cook a little faster.